Skip to main content

 Stimulating Endogenous Repair with Peptide Therapy

-Another sophisticated approach to mitigating age-related decline involves the use of (GH) secretagogues.
+Another sophisticated approach to mitigating age-related decline involves the use of growth hormone (GH) secretagogues.
 These are peptides that stimulate the pituitary gland to release the body’s own growth hormone.
 This is a more nuanced approach than direct GH replacement.

 It works in harmony with the body’s natural pulsatile release of GH, which primarily occurs during deep sleep.
 Growth hormone plays a vital role in cellular repair, metabolism, muscle maintenance, and fat regulation.
 As we age, GH secretion naturally diminishes.